Here’s Chuck’s question in full.

 The image will now show within the comment.
 However, remember that if you are leaving an image in a comment on another blogger’s blog, they may have to approve it (and may even remove the link to the image) before it shows up.

-I’ve only found this to work on WordPress blogs.
+I’ve only found this to work on WordPress,Com blogs.
 On self-hosted blogs, rather than the image appearing, only the link to the image is visible.
-However, those clicking on the link should see the image.
+However, those clicking on the link will see the image.

 I want to thank Chuck for asking his question and hope that my answer has helped.